How to Manage Routine Property Inspections

-- Victoria: every 6 months (but not within the first 3 months)
+- Victoria routine inspections: every 6 months (but not within the first 3 months)

-- Tasmania: every 3 months (as well as an initial inspection during the first month)
+- Tasmania routine inspections: every 3 months (as well as an initial inspection during the first month)

-- ACT: 2 times a year (as well as an initial inspection during the first month)
+- ACT routine inspections: 2 times a year (as well as an initial inspection during the first month)

 How much notice do I need to give the tenant?

-Each state has its own regulations around the minimum notice period to give a tenant prior to a routine inspection:
+Each state has its own regulations around the minimum notice period to give a tenant prior to a real estate inspection:

 What should I look out for during the inspection?